The Science Behind 93% Accuracy

 When milk carton empties:

-- Ground truth: Smart scale measures actual grams consumed (±0.5% precision), or barcode scans already tell us true weights
+- Ground truth: Kitchen scale measures actual grams consumed (±0.5% precision), or barcode scans already tell us true weights

 - Work backward: Correct all historical meals that used that ingredient